-Relevant applications in the literature [1] are categorized in line with the type of communication as follows: data collection for many-to-one, alerts and actions for point-to-point, and data dissemination for one-to-many communication [2].
+Relevant applications in the literature [1] are categorized in line with the type of communication as follows: Data Collection for many-to-one, Alerts and Actions for point-to-point and Data Dissemination for one-to-many communication [2].
 Apparently, there is no single protocol or communication mechanism that can address multi-application requirements hosted by IoT networks.
-In response to the need for agile and configurable solutions, software-defined networking (SDN) provides a new, elastic network paradigm that can transform the traditional network backbones into flexible service delivery platforms.
-We define three IoT research challenges that SDN can ideally handle.
+In response to the need for agile and configurable solutions, Software-Defined Networking (SDN) provides a new, elastic network paradigm that can transform the traditional network backbones into flexible service-delivery platforms.
+We define three IoT research challenges that SDN can ideally handle:

-Elasticity: This is needed to appropriately deploy and configure different network protocols toward satisfying applications' requirements; moreover, to adapt to the network context environment (i.e., responding to an IoT network's feedback) by enforcing strategies for flexible and individual IoT devices' configuration, which improves performance and resource allocation while reducing cost.

-Heterogeneity: This is required to integrate hardware (e.g., communication interfaces) and software (e.g., messaging protocols like CoAP) particularities, as well as nodes' characteristics (e.g., battery-powered or not).
-Carefully designed abstractions are needed to hide heterogeneity and allow devices to export common features to the higher control and application planes.

-Mobility: This is for handling issues raised by IoT devices' mobility and consequent connectivity handovers (e.g., additional control overhead to maintain the topology), which become "costly" without suitable dynamic routing adjustments.
-Furthermore, mobility-aware mechanisms should not overload possible coexisting static nodes.
+- elasticity: to appropriately deploy and configure different network protocols toward satisfying applications' requirements; moreover, to adapt to the network context environment (i.e. responding to IoT network's feedback) by enforcing strategies for flexible and individual IoT devices' configuration, that improve performance and resource-allocation whilst reducing cost. - 2) heterogeneity: to integrate hardware (e.g. communication interfaces) and software (e.g. messaging protocols like CoAP) particularities, as well as nodes' characteristics (e.g. battery-powered or not).
+Carefully designed abstractions are needed to hide heterogeneity and allow devices to export common features to the higher control and application planes. - 3) mobility: to handle issues raised from IoT devices' mobility and consequent connectivity hand-overs (e.g. additional control overhead to maintain the topology), which become "costly" without suitable dynamic routing adjustments.
+Furthermore, mobility-aware mechanisms should not overload possible co-existing static nodes.